• Why Paris

 03 Friday Feb 2017

-Posted by Trailblazer Travel Books in Paris photos, Paris sidetrips, Paris travel, Paris Walks, Paris Wandering
+Posted Paris photos, Paris sidetrips, Paris travel, Paris Walks, Paris Wandering

 Four centuries ago this was the site of the Palais des Tournelles, home to King Henry II and Queen Catherine de Medici.
 The couple staged regular jousting tournaments, and Henry was fatally lanced in the eye during one of them in 1559.
 Catherine fled to the Louvre, abandoning her palace and ordered it destroyed.
 In 1612 the square became Place Royale on the occasion of Louis XIII’s engagement to Anne of Austria.
 Napoléon renamed it Place des Vosges to honor the northeast region of Vosges, the first in the country to pony up taxes to the Revolutionary government.